Cyfrin/Updraft/courses/blockchain-basics/1-basics/5-what-is-a-blockchain/+page.md

 Oracles serve this purpose.
 They are devices or services that provide data to blockchains or run external computation.
 To maintain decentralization, it's necessary to use a decentralized Oracle network rather than relying on a single source.
 This combination of on-chain logic with off-chain data leads to `hybrid smart contracts`.

-> **Note:** Most of this course will assume we're working with an Etherum or EVM environment.
+> **Note:** Most of this course will assume we're working with an Ethereum or EVM environment.
 The skills you learn here will be compatible with the vast majority of blockchain architectures!

 ### Chainlink